Yeb02/RECURSIVE_NODES/README.md

 #### Several variations of the algorithm are implemented, change the active preprocessor directives in config.h to compile a custom version.
 More info in the file.
 The project can be compiled into an executable or a dll.
 &nbsp;

 With the executable, one can experiment with the algorithm, and use all of its features.
-It can be tested on the implemented c++ trials.
+It can be tested or on rocketSim and then in Rocket league with RLBot, or on the some simple c++ trials.
 As of now, 5 trials are implemented: XoR with memorization, gym's cartpole, T-Maze, N-Links pendulum, and Key-value memorization.
 More to come !

 The dll has limited features, especially when it comes to the evolutionary algorithm.
 It is meant to be used in python with ctypes, for benchmarking on openAI's gym's (now gymnasium) for instance.
 A demo can be found in python\gym_cartpole.py.